Shivansh9580/voice-Assistant-using-python/README.md

-This is your personal simpler version of voice assistant
+This is your personal simpler version of Generative AI enhanced voice assistant

 Key Features :-